 One of the most important stages of development for Turkish cuisine was during the 600 years of the Ottoman Empire’s reign.
 There were hundreds of cooks specializing in different types of dishes in the Palace.
 Both in the palace and in the mansions, the cooks were performing their best to create the most delicious tastes in a contest-like atmosphere to please the Sultans; this is one of the important factors playing a key role in Turkish cuisine development.
 Also, the transfer of the best quality foodstuffs from all over the empire borders to Istanbul, and the prevention of selling poor quality goods; helped to keep the cuisine’s quality and continuous improvements at the top level.

-During Ataturk’s presidency period the Turkish cuisine started to be examined in two parts, as Classical Turkish Cuisine and Turkish Folk Cuisine.
+During Ataturk’s presidency period, Turkish cuisine started to be examined in two parts, Classical Turkish Cuisine and Turkish Folk Cuisine.
 Classical Turkish Cuisine is a very rich culinary culture that has been created and improved by the Ottoman Empire.
-On the other hand, Turkish Folk Cuisine is the composition of a mixed culinary culture that has been created by the various ethnic cultures that are living in Turkey for centuries.
+On the other hand, Turkish Folk Cuisine is the composition of a mixed culinary culture that has been created by the various ethnic cultures that have been living in Turkey for centuries.

-In generally speaking, Turkish cuisine is the combination of both Classical Turkish Cuisine and Turkish Folk Cuisine and it has been divided into seven main categories which are grilled meats, vegetables, fish and seafood, mezes, pastry (bread to börek), desserts, and beverages.
-Today, Turkish cuisine covers more than 20.000 delicious foods on its spectrum and is accepted as one of the most delicious cuisines in the world.
+Generally speaking, Turkish cuisine is the combination of both Classical Turkish Cuisine and Turkish Folk Cuisine and it has been divided into seven main categories which are grilled meats, vegetables, fish and seafood, mezes, pastry (bread to börek), desserts, and beverages.
+Today, Turkish cuisine covers more than 20,000 delicious foods on its spectrum and is accepted as one of the most delicious cuisines in the world.